LifeWorks

-LifeWorks, (now TELUS Health) formerly known as Morneau Shepell, is a human resources services and technology company headquartered in Toronto, Ontario, Canada.
-Established in 1966, Morneau Shepell serves approximately 24,000 clients in North America.
-Besides North American offices, Morneau Shepell also has offices outside North American, including Brazil, Australia and the United Kingdom.
-Until its acquisition by Telus, LifeWorks was a publicly traded company on the Toronto Stock Exchange (TSX: MSI), with market capitalization of $2 billion.
+LifeWorks, formerly known as Morneau Shepell, was a human resources services and technology company headquartered in Toronto, Ontario, Canada.
+Established in 1966, LifeWorks served approximately 24,000 clients in North America.
+Besides North American offices, LifeWorks also had offices outside North America, including Brazil, Australia and the United Kingdom.
+LifeWorks was a publicly traded company on the Toronto Stock Exchange (TSX: MSI), with market capitalization of $2 billion.

+On September 1, 2022, Telus closed its acquisition of LifeWorks for $2.9 billion, and merged the company into Telus Health.

 History

 In 1966, Frank Morneau founded W. F. Morneau & Associates, an actuarial and benefit consulting firm.
 The firm expanded to open its first U.S. office in 1987 and it launched its administrative outsourcing practice in 1996.

 W.F.
 Morneau & Associates merged with Sobeco in 1997 to establish Morneau Sobeco, led by Bill Morneau as president and chief executive officer.
 Morneau Shepell, as it was formerly known, was formed in May 2008 through Morneau Sobeco's acquisition of Shepell-fgi – Canada's largest provider of employee health management and workplace training and education services – from Clairvest Group Inc. for $321.9 million.

-In the years since, Morneau Shepell has made a number of acquisitions, including SBC Systems Company Inc. (U.S. provider of employee benefits administration systems) in January 2012, Mercer Canada's pension and benefits outsourcing business in November 2012, Ceridian's U.S. health and welfare benefits administration business in August 2015, Montreal-based Solareh (national health and wellness services provider that offers employee assistance programs) in December 2016, Montreal-based Longpré (employee assistance and wellness program provider) in January 2017, LifeWorks (platform focused on EAP, employee engagement, rewards and recognition, and human resources communications) in July 2018 and Mercer’s stand-alone, large market, health and defined benefit pension plan administration business in the United States.
+In the following years, Morneau Shepell made a number of acquisitions, including SBC Systems Company Inc. (U.S. provider of employee benefits administration systems) in January 2012, Mercer Canada's pension and benefits outsourcing business in November 2012, Ceridian's U.S. health and welfare benefits administration business in August 2015, Montreal-based Solareh (national health and wellness services provider that offers employee assistance programs) in December 2016, Montreal-based Longpré (employee assistance and wellness program provider) in January 2017, LifeWorks (platform focused on EAP, employee engagement, rewards and recognition, and human resources communications) in July 2018, and Mercer's stand-alone, large market, health and defined benefit pension plan administration business in the United States.

-In March 2017, Morneau Shepell announced Alan Torrie's retirement from the company and Stephen Liptrap as his successor to the position of president and chief executive officer, effective May 5, 2017.
-In September 2022, the company was acquired by Telus and its stock was delisted from the Toronto Stock Exchange.